jarrodmillman/rcsds/_sources/standard/git-intro.txt

   $ git add experiment.txt
   $ git commit -m "More work, on machine #2"

-Now we put this new work up on the github server so it's available from the internet::
+Now we put this new work up on the GitHub server so it's available from the internet::

   # working on computer #2